Tony14261/Tony14261/README.md

 <!-- About Section -->
 <h3 align="center">About Me</h3>
 <p align="center">
   I enjoy programming.
-I am learning programming languages and Python is my main language<br>
+That's all I guess.<br>
-  My projects are all on <a href="https://github.com/Tony14261?tab=repositories">Github</a>
+  All of my projects are usually public on <a href="https://github.com/Tony14261?tab=repositories">my Github</a>
 </p>

 <!-- Skills Section -->